I came across an interesting Search Engine Land post last week. It inspired me to search and see if I could find a related patent from Google:

 - User agent of the browser

-More information can be recorded (as described in this post below) about building a prior model.
+More recorded information (as described in this post below) about building a prior model.

 Rank Modifier Engine

-Similar information (e.g., IR scores, position, etc.) may be recorded for an entire session, or multiple sessions of a searcher, including possibly recording it for every click that occurs both before and after a current click.
+Similar recorded information (e.g., IR scores, position, etc.) for an entire session, or many sessions, including every click that occurs both before and after a current click.

-Information that is stored in the result selection logs may be used by the rank modifier engine to generate one or more signals to the ranking engine.
+Stored Information in the result selection logs used by the rank modifier engine to generate one or more signals to the ranking engine.

-Information stored in the search results selection logs along with the information collected by the tracking component may also be accessible by a search assistant, which is also a component of the information retrieval system.
+The stored information in the search results selection logs along with the information collected by the tracking component may also be accessible by a search assistant, which is also a component of the information retrieval system.

 Along with receiving information from these components, the search assistant could also monitor a user’s entry of a search query.